 Christy DeMuth is the Land Use Planner at the Land Use and Sustainable Development Law Clinic.
 Christy received her Bachelor of Science in Environmental Resources Management from Penn State in 2003 and a Master of Science in Geography from the Indiana University of Pennsylvania in 2005.
 She began her career in government, first working at Peters Township, a suburb of Pittsburgh, in the Planning Department and then in the Department of Economic Development in Allegheny County, the second largest county in Pennsylvania.
 In 2006, DeMuth began planning work in the private sector in Pittsburgh, where she managed several planning projects, such as comprehensive plans, zoning ordinances, subdivision and land development ordinances, planning studies, economic development plans and corridor studies.
 As a project manager, Christy was responsible for coordinating public participation efforts for all her clients, which included facilitating numerous public meetings, focus group meetings, committee meetings, and educational workshops.
 She is also well versed in the use of Geographic Information Systems (GIS).

-Erica Hetzel is the Office Manager for the Land Use and Sustainable Development Law Clinic.
+Erica Bowe is the Office Manager for the Land Use and Sustainable Development Law Clinic.
 Raised in Williamsburg, Virginia, Erica received a Bachelor of Science in Environmental Policy and Planning from Virginia Tech in 2013.
 While at Virginia Tech, she took courses in real estate law, land use law, patent law, agricultural law, and environmental law and interned at the Crag Law Center in Portland, Oregon.
 She presented original undergraduate research on the regulation of mountaintop removal coal mining at two collegiate research conferences and at the 2012 American Agricultural Law Association Conference in Nashville, Tennessee.
 She previously worked as a paralegal in Washington, D.C. in patent and trademark law and antitrust and consumer interest law.
-Erica serves on the City of Morgantown Traffic Commission and Monongalia County Planning Commission, and the Board of Directors of Mon Valley Habitat for Humanity.
+Erica has served on the City of Morgantown Traffic Commission, Monongalia County Planning Commission, and the Board of Directors of Mon Valley Habitat for Humanity.
 She lives with her husband, Patrick, and two dogs.